 - If forces are installed, they shall be removed with in 24 hours and a more permanent solution found.

 - All forces should be documented in software and a written log before being enabled.

 - Online programming is somewhat of a safety risk, normal procedure is to change offline and download to the PLC.

-Hope this helps, if you have a specific question you can find me in the PLC discussion area at the PLC Discussion Forum.
+Hope this helps, if you have a specific question you can find me in the Maintenance World Discussion Group.